ranma42/ProtectMe/README.md

 #### 2. Verifier

-A helper class that runs [peverfiy](http://msdn.microsoft.com/en-us/library/62bwd2yd(v=vs.110).aspx) to validate the resultant assembly.
+A helper class that runs [peverfiy](http://msdn.microsoft.com/en-us/library/62bwd2yd.aspx) to validate the resultant assembly.

 #### 3. Tests

 The actual unit tests that use WeaverHelper and Verifier.
 It has one test to construct and execute the injected class.

+### No reference to Fody

+Not that there is no reference to Fody nor are any Fody files included in the solution.
+Interaction with Fody is done by convention at compile time.